-With my father in recovery in 2009, I thought it would be a good time to resume my classes at Goodwin College, but one month before I started the new semester, my uncle passed away, and one month later, my father ended up succumbing to his seven-year battle with cancer.
+With my father in recovery in 2009, I thought it would be a good time to resume my classes at Goodwin University, but one month before I started the new semester, my uncle passed away, and one month later, my father ended up succumbing to his seven-year battle with cancer.
 I was then forced to move from my childhood home because I was financially unstable.

 This still didn’t stop me from pursing an education.

 I focused all of my energy on completing my degree and succeeding, and was very proud of myself for making the Dean’s List for the summer and fall of 2010.
 At the time, I also worked my way up from a part-time position to a full-time position at the local grocery store I worked at.
-I truly believe that Goodwin College has opened many doors to opportunities that would not have been available to me otherwise.
+I truly believe that Goodwin University has opened many doors to opportunities that would not have been available to me otherwise.

-In June 2011, on the second anniversary of my father’s passing, I graduated from Goodwin College with an associate degree in Homeland Security.
+In June 2011, on the second anniversary of my father’s passing, I graduated from Goodwin University with an associate degree in Homeland Security.
 Within two months, I enrolled in a bachelor’s program at Henry C. Lee College of Criminal Justice and Forensic Sciences at the University of New Haven, majoring in Law Enforcement Administration.
 While in the program, my financial aid ran out, but I haven’t let that stop me.
 I will receive my bachelor’s degree in January 2015 and was recently accepted for a 2014 internship with the Glastonbury Police Department.